 A home for Lily

 Lily, the mare could be rehomed immediately and she was the first donkey to leave for a new life of love and care.
-David Walsh, Donkey Welfare Adviser, knew a family in his area who were searching for a mare to join their own donkey mare following the sad loss of her companion some weeks previously.
-Their mare was lonely and becoming depressed without company.
+David Walsh, Donkey Welfare Adviser, knew a family in his area who were searching for a mare to join their own elderly donkey mare and her daughter.

-Lily was carefully transported to her beautiful new home where she immediately settled in with her new friend.
-Lily’s new family adores her and has been in touch with Davy to say how happy they with her.
+Lily was carefully transported to her beautiful new home where she immediately settled in with her new friends.
+Lily’s new family adores her and has been in touch with David to say how happy they with her.
 She spends her days grazing contentedly and enjoying daily scratches and cuddles.
 Lily* even has her own rug so that she never has to feel cold again.